-I provide a safe space in which to explore anxieties, addictions, relationship problems, panic attacks, and life difficulties and disappointments.
+I provide a safe space in which to explore anxieties, relationship problems, addictions, panic attacks, and life’s difficulties and disappointments.
 Understanding your life more clearly, and in a more balanced way, can have a powerful, healing effect.
 My approach is supportive, secure, non-judgemental and completely confidential.

-I hold a PgDip in Psychosynthesis counselling and I am BACP registered and accredited.
+I hold a PgDip in Psychosynthesis therapy and I am BACP registered and accredited.

-I currently offer face to face sessions at my Clapham Junction practice and online video sessions via Zoom, Skype and FaceTime.
+I currently offer face to face therapy at my Clapham Junction practice and online video sessions via Zoom, Skype and FaceTime.
+I also offer online clinical supervision.

 Training, qualifications & experience